2 easy ways to use Downpay's new Shopify Flow integration to manage partial payments on Shopify

 Follow these steps to import and adjust a workflow for your store.

-2. Click import in the top right and select the downloaded workflow file.
-Once complete, click on the Workflow and then select Edit from the top right menu.
+- Once complete, click on the workflow and then select Edit from the top right menu.

 Downpay's Shopify Flow Triggers

-In this section we'll cover a couple of Shopify Flow examples using the two new Downpay Flow triggers: payment collection failure and payment collection success.
+In this next section we'll cover a couple of Shopify Flow examples using the two new Downpay Flow triggers: payment collection failure and payment collection success.

 Payment collection failure: How to send a customer invoice if payment collection fails